Search This Category

 Description

-Round red button with a yellow stripe across the center and the red inscription, "GARLAND"..
-Printed along edge in yellow letters is the label "Garland for Senate Campaign Committee Horn Co., Phila., PA 19126"
+Round red button.
+In the center is a yellow stripe with the word "GARLAND" written in it in red.
+Printed along edge in yellow letters is the label "Garland for Senate Campaign Committee Horn Co., Phila., PA 19126".

 Acquisition